M31glx/APD-fMRI/README.md

 #### Defining connections
 Connections in the network are defined according to the statistical dependence of temporal correlation between the activity of pairwise brain regions.
-This connection is al so called Functional connectivity (FC), reveals how different parts of the brain communicate.
+This connection is also called Functional connectivity (FC), reveals how different parts of the brain communicate.

 Here in this project, Pearson correlation was used to estimate the FC between each pair of brain regions.
 Using [Scipy (pearsonr)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html) and [Matlab (corrcoef)](https://www.mathworks.com/help/matlab/ref/corrcoef.html), the estimation of FC for each pair of regions was calculated.
 Results were saved in a connectivity matrix where each row represents the index of node (brain region) and the corresponding value represents FC.